p-lr/MapCompose/Readme.md

 Now, the rendering is function of a state.
 If that state changes, the "view" updates accordingly.
 The library exposes its API though `MapState`, which is the _only_ public handle to mutate the state of the "view" (or in Compose terms, "composables").
 As its name suggests, `MapState` also _owns_ the state.
-Therefore, the composables will always render consistently, even after a device rotation.
+Therefore, composables will always render consistently - even after a device rotation.

 In a typical application, you create a `MapState` instance inside a `ViewModel` (or whatever component which survives device rotation).
 Your `MapState` should then be passed to the `MapUI`